5 DIY Weapons Storage Fails

 An empty shelf or cabinet can be a great place to store weapons, as long as they are secured correctly.
-Recessed wall lockers or secure personal lockers can fit on your empty shelf and if your cabinet is an Argos Cabinet, your weapons storage is good to go.
+Secure personal lockers can fit on your empty shelf and your weapons storage is good to go.

 That wasn’t the case in this DIY weapons storage fail – instead of fitted lockers and secure cabinets, it was stacked rifles with a bungee cord across the space to keep them from falling.
 Weapons easily slipped past the bungee and onto the floor anyway, plus it made inventory, cleaning, repair, and deployment very difficult.

 Nails are great for hanging stuff, except weapons.
 Long nails hammered into the wall and bent slightly in order to hang components, gear, or mount weapons is a weapons storage fail waiting to happen.
 Nails can begin to slip out of their place causing damage to gear and weapons as they fall.
 There is no security with bent nails, so anyone walking through can simply pick up what they what from the wall and walk away with it.
 Could you imagine needing to take inventory or prepare for deployment with a system like this?

 For display, wooden racks aren’t bad; however, they’re not known for security.
 They may pass in the residential sector, but they don’t meet the security standards for weapons storage in the military, police, and security sectors.